SirStone/RTR-nim-botApi/README.md

     - [ ] receive [bot-hit-bot-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/bot-hit-bot-event.yaml) from Server when our bot collides with another bot
     - [ ] receive [bot-hit-wall-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/bot-hit-wall-event.yaml) from Server when our bot collides with a wall
     - [ ] receive [bullet-fired-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/bullet-fired-event.yaml) from Server when our bot fires a bullet
+    - [ ] receive [bullet-hit-bot-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/bullet-hit-bot-event.yaml) from Server when our bullet has hit a bot
     - [ ] receive [bullet-hit-bullet-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/bullet-hit-bullet-event.yaml) from Server when our bullet collided with another bullet
     - [ ] receive [bullet-hit-wall-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/bullet-hit-wall-event.yaml) from Server when our bullet has hit the wall
     - [ ] receive [hit-by-bullet-event](https://github.com/robocode-dev/tank-royale/blob/master/schema/schemas/hit-by-bullet-event.yaml) from Server when our bot has been hit by a bullet